top of page

 CSM: I would quite enjoy something soothing - perhaps mutton soup, sans croutons - and rice pudding

-Taffy: Were you asked? - His Lordship required my advices
+Taffy: Were you asked? - His Lordship required my advices!!

-Taffy(pouting): And a longer chain!
+Taffy(sulking): And a longer chain!

-B: I'll buy you a frock which perchance will be worth a few bob in the future - for now! - to the scullery and bring Matthews his soup and pudding - the stouter fellows shall have lobster from the Upper Lake, not reptiles food! oh!, and whatever remains of my fabled cellar - I suspect there's some fine Canary wine buried in the outer quads
+B: I’ll buy you a frock which perchance will be worth a few bob in the future - for now! - back to the scullery and bring Matthews his soup and pudding - the stouter fellows shall have lobster from the Fish Stew Pond - and whatever intoxicants remain after Mr. Hobhouse ravaged my cellar, fabled as it is by the beau monde

 H: The drink of the gods!